meeshers/tandem-trivia/README.md

 ## Additional Features
 These are features I would like to improve upon in the future:
 * Question randomizer (it currently goes in order based on the random starting point)
+* Adding a 'play again' button so the user can play the trivia again
 * Applying styles to the multiple choice selection itself to display the correct answer instead of displaying the correct answer in a separate component
 * Learning Jest for testing